 Baptism

-Anyone who wishes to be Baptised in the Scottish Episcopal Church who has not previously been Baptised aka christening, in invited to contact the Rector.
+Anyone who wishes to be Baptised in the Scottish Episcopal Church who has not previously been Baptised should contact the Rector before making any plans.

 For babies and young children the parents should have an understanding of not just what will happen at the time of the baptism but also what it is about.
 If it is an adult or teenager who wishes to be baptised then they themselves must understand what is happening and what the promises they are making mean.
 While any teenager would be taking on their own promises we would still encourage their legal guardian to be fully aware and supportive of their charge.